-FacePalm is an extension that allows a user to manage an address book built from contact information that their friends make accessible on Facebook, a social networking site.
+FacePalm, an extension we wrote, will be the running example of the next several sections.
+This is an extension that allows a user to manage an address book built from contact information that their friends make accessible on Facebook, a social networking site.
 When a user visits a friend's Facebook page in a browser extended with FacePalm, the extension crawls the page to identify any updated contact information and, if it finds anything, automatically sends the information to an online address book for the user maintained on a third-party bookmarking service, say, delicious.com.

 While useful, FacePalm raises several potential security concerns.
-For one, it violates the browser's same-origin restrictions by sending data from the facebook.com domain to delicious.com-however, this is part of the intended behavior of the extension.
+For one, it violates the browser's same-origin restrictions by sending data from the facebook.com domain to delicious.com - however, this behavior is entirely by design.
 More significantly, a user may be concerned that FacePalm manipulates her Facebook data in other, less desirable ways.
 For example, FacePalm may automatically send, accept, or reject friend requests on the user's behalf, it might send more than just contact information to Delicious (e.g., a user's photographs), update status messages etc. We would like to be able to specify a security policy for FacePalm that limits its behavior to its advertised functionality, thus increasing a user's confidence in the extension.
 Existing approaches are inadequate for this purpose.
-For example, in the language of Chrome's security manifests, all that can be said about FacePalm is that it may manipulate all data on both facebook.com and delicious.com.
+For example, in the language of Chrome's security manifests, all that can be said about FacePalm is that it may access all data on both facebook.com and delicious.com.